Why nature for teens?

 Doesn’t the picture above make you relaxed instantly?
 As a Japanese person, I believe in forest bathing.
 Like adults, teenagers have invisible pressures.

 In nature, nobody judges them on what they do or wear.
 Additionally, sereneness encourages them to be who they are.
-And it is important for parents to create a safe place where children can express their emotions.
+And parents need to create a safe place where children can express their emotions.

 Being in nature certainly supports teens’ mental health.